Key Takeaways:

 The first step in deciding if you should begin the patent process for your invention is finding out if it can even be patented.
 Contact a patent attorney to help you conduct a search and make an informed decision.

-Anyone can search the United States Patent and Trademark Office online database to see if a patent already exists for an invention similar to the one he hopes to patent.
+Anyone can search the United States Patent and Trademark Office online database to see if a patent already exists for an invention similar to the one they hope to patent.
 This database also shows patent applications that are published but not yet granted.
 Needless to say, if a patent already exists for the invention, or something similar to the invention you hope to protect, you will not be able to get a patent granted for it.

 A patent attorney can help you determine whether any currently patented inventions are too similar to yours and help you make yours more unique if necessary.